Showing posts with label Musings. Show all posts

 One has to wonder why some groups don’t just close up shop after scoring that one hit they know they are never going to top.
 Does Lou Bega actually think the country is clamoring for Mambo #6?
 You have to hand it to the New Radicals who disbanded after assaulting our ears with You Get What You Give.
 Yet some bound for one hit wonderdom actually do score that allusive second hit, but let’s face it, Beck is an exception to the rule.
 Her are a couple of artist hoping to some him by defying the odds.

-The Plain White T’s scored their big hit with the prom anthem of last year Hey There Delilah, an ode to a steeplechase runner.
+Plain White T's scored their big hit with the prom anthem of last year Hey There Delilah, an ode to a steeplechase runner.
 No seriously, that is who the real Delilah was.
 While nothing on Big Bad World could ever reach the allure of the acoustic gem, what the T’s got for them is what seems to be unending well of sing a long disposable pop hooks and melodies.
 After just one listen to Natural Disaster, I dare to try and not emphasize the "Oh" in the chorus while you sing with the band.
 But the key word in the review is disposable, so buy the tenth listen you be wanting to movie onto something new.
 If you are hoping for the band to get back on upper part of the charts check out the charming 1, 2, 3, 4 (to answer your question, no it’s not) as sweet as Delilah but with much more depth.
 But stay away from Sunlight, an unnecessary try at Beatle-esque psychedelic pop.

 Big Bad World gets a Terror Alert Level: Elevated [YELLOW] on my Terror Alert Scale.

 Everlast is the rarest of all one hit wonders because to my knowledge he is the only act who managed to actually amass two one hit wonders in his career, Jump Around as a member of House of Pain then again with his solo outing What It’s Like.
 And if you have heard his previous three solo album there really isn’t much new ground to hear on Love, War and the Ghost of Whitey Ford which just retreads his folk-hop hybrid that actually sounded fresh ten years ago when songs like Kill the Emperor and Tuesday Mornin’ may have sounded better.
-The only song of note is Folsom Prison Blue (to answer your question, yes it is) where Everlast sing the Johnny Cash classic over the beat of Insane in the Brain.
+The only song of note is Folsom Prison Blue (to answer your question, yes it is) where Everlast sing the Johnny Cash classic over the beat of Insane In the Brain.
 I wish I were joking.
 Needless to say if the Kid Rock All Summer Long mash up of Sweet Home Alabama and Werewolves of London made you queasy, you will want to stay away from this song too.

 Love, War and the Ghost of Whitey Ford gets a Terror Alert Level: Guarded [BLUE] on my Terror Alert Scale.